-Most of our villas have computers with Internet access or wi-fi.
-You can access the internet from Internet cafes in all of towns where our villas are located.
+All of our villas have wi-fi access.
+You can also access the internet from Internet cafes in all of the towns where our villas are located.
 [Return to Top]

 In fairness to our villa owners we must strictly adhere to our cancellation policy.
 While we may empathize with you in cases of unforeseen circumstances, a cancellation is very costly on our part.
 As a result of your cancellation we do incur non-refundable charges ourselves, not to mention the lost opportunity to rent the property for that time period.
 To protect your investment we recommend that you purchase trip insurance.
 Check out www.insuremytrip.com for good choices on Trip Insurance.
 [Return to Top]

-Stays of one week or more are preferred but we will consider rentals of 4 nights or more.
+Stays of one week or more are preferred but we will consider rentals of 4-5 nights or more in Low Season.
 [Return to Top]

-We charge a 3% service charge when you prepay for tips, food and activities.
-Your villa rate includes all Jamaican Taxes, but not food, ground transportation or tips.
+We charge a 3% service charge only when you prepay for tips, food and activities.
+Your villa rate has no service charge and typically includes all Jamaican Taxes, but not food, ground transportation or tips.
 [Return to Top]